EMCL-Research-ITSecLab/vpn-benchmarking/README.md

 `USER` and `IP_ADDRESS` describe the user and the IP address on the respective host.
 Note, that both options `--server` and `--client` have to be set on both hosts.

-After setting the hosts, you will be asked if you want to set the same hosts for the ansible hosts file.
+After setting the hosts, you will be asked if you want to set the same hosts for the Ansible hosts file.
 This can be used in the next step, to install Rosenpass on the hosts.

 ### Install latest Rosenpass version

-For setting up the environment if you want to measure the performance of Rosenpass, either install Rosenpass from their official GitHub page, or use Ansible install Rosenpass on the remote host:
+For setting up the environment if you want to measure the performance of Rosenpass, either install Rosenpass from their official GitHub page, or use Ansible to install Rosenpass on the remote host:

 ```
-user@host:~/ansible_files$ ansible-playbook install_rosenpass.yml --ask-become-pass
+~/ansible_files$ ansible-playbook install_rosenpass.yml --ask-become-pass
 ```

 You will be asked to enter the password for the remote machine.